HurrayBanana/p5hosting/engine/docs/Limit.md

 >
 > ```js
 > example
+> // limitreached is a method of your inherited sprite class
 >       this.callback = {callback:this.limitreached,instance:this};
 >       // or use the Engine.makeCallback() method
 >       this.callback = Engine.makeCallback(this.limitreached, this);